PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Acknowledgements

-This work was partially supported by the WASP Program funded by Knut and Alice Wallenberg Foundation, and by the Swedish Foundation for Strategic Research (SSF).
+This work was supported by the Centre for Cyber Defence and Information Security (CDIS), the WASP program funded by Knut and Alice Wallenberg Foundation, and by the Swedish Foundation for Strategic Research (SSF).
+Some computation was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).
 We thank Linus Svensson for sharing his master's thesis work on automated benchmark generation.
 His scripts served as an initial foundation for the development of \dataset.
+We thank Dwellir for giving us access to their RPC infrastructure under academic license.